preciofishbone/OmniaDocsG2/_build/html/_sources/general-assets/layout-explorer/index.rst.txt

 Layout Explorer
 ====================

-In Omnia v6 a Layout Explorer has been added.
+The Layout Explorer can be used when creating or editing a Page Type or when editing pages.
 Regarding Pages, it's available when editing a page in Design Mode.

 .. image:: page-toolbar.png